courros/hnco/README.md

 - 17 concrete algorithms
 - Maps from bit vectors to bit vectors (affine maps)
 - Function decorators to control evaluation (budget)
-- Function decorators to modify functions (additive noise)
+- Function decorators to modify functions (noise)
 - Maps and functions can be serialized to text files
 - Neighborhoods and neighborhood iterators for local search
 - Population with parallel evaluation (OpenMP)
+- Support for incremental evaluation (OneMax and RLS)
 - Uses a unique instance of random number generator `std::mt19937`
-- Support for incremental evaluation (OneMax and RLS)
 - 37 unit tests

 Purposes: